b-etz/mimic/README.md

 ## Licenses and Disclaimers
 This project is licensed under the [MIT License](LICENSE).

 The hardware is licensed under the [CERN-OHL-P version 2](https://ohwr.org/cern_ohl_p_v2.txt).

-Please see the repository's license agreement for information on warranty, and liability, disclaimers.
+Please see both license agreements for information on warranty, and liability, disclaimers.

 ## Background Info (unaffiliated)
 [Laundry Card hack - Hak5 Forums](https://forums.hak5.org/topic/10817-laundry-card-hack/)